Landing Page Optimization

 It won’t come as a surprise if the brand wasn’t earning any conversions from this page.
 The reason being, in today’s age and day, no one has the time or patience to read through endless paragraphs to finally understand what your brand actually offers.
 People in fact have graduated to being ‘web-scanners’ than ‘web-readers.’
 If they don’t find what they’re looking for in the first 3-5 seconds of they arriving on your page, they’ll definitely exit without even thinking twice.

-Mistake #2: Lack of Descriptive Headline
+Mistake #2: Lack of descriptive headline

 Here’s an example of a confusing headline: “Changing how the world works”

 Never think that a visitor is going to spend minutes reading through all text on your page and then make his best guess of what you are offering.
 Instead, you should make their job easy.
-Have a big, bold descriptive headline that doesn’t just say it all but is prominently visible to the naked eyes.
+Have a big, bold descriptive headline that doesn’t just say it all but is prominently visible to the naked eyes. oDesk has revamped its site and it now looks something like this:

-A descriptive headline also serves another important job: it *sticks* in the head of a visitor as long as they stay on your site.
+A descriptive headline serves another important job: it *sticks* in the head of a visitor as long as they stay on your site.
 Contrast this to the scenario where there is no helpful headline which a visitor can fall back on and your page turns out to be too confusing to understand.

 Given below are some types of headlines which you must avoid crafting: